Ibragim Todashev: Calls for investigation and allegations of civil rights violations and excessive use of force

-On June 5, the American Civil Liberties Union (ACLU) called for an independent investigation into the shooting.
-Michael German, a former FBI agent and ACLU's counsel on national security, immigration and privacy, said: "What became concerning is that different stories... were coming out.
-They need to correct the record—both for the protection of the people in the community and for the protection of the law enforcement officers."
-On August 1, the Florida Department of Law Enforcement declined the request, saying said it would be inappropriate for a state agency to intervene, to the disappointment of the ACLU of Florida, whose executive director Howard Simon noted: "The FBI has offered completely incompatible explanations, they have failed to explain how these inconsistent stories found their way into newspaper accounts of the shooting, and have not offered any clarifying comment about what really happened."
-On August 10, Florida's top prosecutor, State Attorney Jeffrey L. Ashton, announced that he changed his mind and decided to launch an independent review of the shooting; Ashton said there is no timetable as to when he will complete his review and there will be no further public comment regarding this matter until it is completed.
+On August 1, the Florida Department of Law Enforcement declined the request to conduct its own investigation, saying it would be inappropriate for a state agency to intervene.
+The ACLU executive director Howard Simon said: "The FBI has offered completely incompatible explanations, they have failed to explain how these inconsistent stories found their way into newspaper accounts of the shooting, and have not offered any clarifying comment about what really happened."
+On August 10, Florida's top prosecutor, State Attorney Jeffrey L. Ashton, announced that he had changed his mind and decided to launch an independent review of the shooting; Ashton said there was no timetable as to when he would complete his review and there would be no further public comment about the matter until it was completed.

 Reports after the shooting noted that Aaron McFarlane, the agent who killed Todashev, had been the subject of two police-brutality lawsuits and four internal-affairs investigations while at the Oakland Police Department, and had claimed his Fifth Amendment right against self-incrimination at a police corruption trial.
+McFarlane had retired from the Oakland police in 2004, claiming medical disability, before joining the FBI in 2008, and had continued to receive medical disability payments.
+After the shooting, Oakland officials launched a probe into the payments.

 Criticism from Russia

 When the Russian embassy in Washington, DC, learned of Todashev's shooting, it asked the U.S. government for the relevant documentation, including the autopsy report as well as information about the firearms used in the incident.
 The autopsy report has remained sealed, and an FBI spokesman said that no documents relating to the case would be provided to Russia until the FBI completes its own investigation.
 The FBI's refusal to provide details on the shooting contrasts sharply with previous shootings involving its agents.

-The shooting was condemned by the Head of the Chechen Republic, Ramzan Kadyrov, who said that Ibragim Todashev was a "good boy" and his father Abdulbaki, who works in Kadyrov's government as a department head in the mayor's office in Grozny, is a "decent and educated person."
+The shooting was condemned by the Head of the Chechen Republic, Ramzan Kadyrov, who said that Ibragim Todashev was a "good boy" and his father Abdulbaki, who works in Kadyrov's government as a department head in the mayor's office in Grozny, is a "decent and educated person".
 According to Reuters, Abdulbaki Todashev and Kadyrov were said to be on close terms.
-Kadyrov said "the guy [Ibragim Todashev] was killed for no reason" and "without justification" in "reprisal by special services."
+Kadyrov said "the guy [Ibragim Todashev] was killed for no reason" and "without justification" in "reprisal by special services".
 Kadyrov's press office also released a statement of him claiming that Ibragim Todashev wanted to go home because of "the harassment of Chechens in America" and criticizing the alleged "double standards" of the White House in regards to murder and terrorism.